Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Theoretical Results

 where $\Sigma_n := \frac{1}{\sum_{i=1}^nZ_i}\sum_{i=1}^n \mathbb{E}\left[\{ Z_i(Y_i-\tau_i -f_i) - (Y_i-f_i)(1-Z_i)e_i/(1-e_i)\}^2 \mid Z_i,X_i \right]$. \end{theorem}

-Theorem \ref{thm:dra_tau_inf} establishes the first-order equivalence between the proposed estimator $\hat\tau^{DR}$ and the unfeasible DR estimator that knows the true interference function.
-In contrast to the outcome regression estimator, the double robust estimator explicitly exploits the independence of the treatment assignment across units.
-This allows us to obtain the so called Neyman orthogonality and reduce the first order bias.
+Theorem \ref{thm:dra_tau_inf} establishes the first-order equivalence between the proposed estimator $\hat\tau^{AIPW}$ and the infeasible AIPW estimator that knows the true interference function.
+In contrast to the outcome regression estimator, the AIPW estimator explicitly exploits the independence of the assignment of treatment between units.
+This allows us to obtain the so-called Neyman orthogonality and reduce the first-order bias.
 The analysis further takes into account model selection and feature engineering.
-This relies on deriving sharp bounds conditioned on observing the neighborhood patterns.
+This relies on the derivation of sharp bounds conditioned on observing the neighborhood patterns.
 This is needed to enhance the adaptivity of the approach that does not require the convergence to a deterministic set of patterns.
 The variance $\Sigma_n$ is needed for the construction of confidence regions.
-Corollary \ref{cor:var} provide guidance on its estimation.
+Corollary \ref{cor:var} provides guidance on its estimation.

-\begin{corollary} Suppose the conditions of Theorem \ref{thm:dra_tau_inf} hold and that $\tau_i=\tau(X_i)$.
+\begin{corollary} Suppose that the conditions of Theorem \ref{thm:dra_tau_inf} hold and that $\tau_i=\tau(X_i)$.
 Then we have that confidence intervals based on

 are asymptotically conservative, namely $\Sigma_n \leq \widetilde{\Sigma}_n + o(1)$.
 Moreover, the result of Theorem \ref{thm:dra_tau_inf} continues to hold with a plug-in estimate where $\hat \tau_i=\hat\tau(X_i)$ is an estimator of $\tau_i=\tau(X_i)$, such that $\frac{1}{\sum_{i=1}^nZ_i}\sum_{i=1}^n Z_i(\hat\tau_i-\tau_i)^2 \leq \delta_n^2$ with probability $1-o(1)$. \end{corollary}